 Nuna (누나) means older sister and is used when a male addresses a senior female.

-Onni (언니) – means younger sister and is used when a female addresses a younger female.
+Onni (언니) – means older sister and is used when a female addresses a senior female.

 North Korean Keywords